-- No.: Each column of the part save/recall screen is numbered and describes a memory address/order. - PN: Enter a part number (up to six numbers) for your reference.
+- Part.: Each column of the part save/recall screen is numbered and describes a memory address/order. - Note: Enter a note for your reference.

 To save a job to a memory address that has no settings saved, press the field located to the right of the number (No.).
 Enter a part number that you will reference at a later date.